mendix/docs/content/developerportal/deploy/mendix-sso.md

 {{% todo %}}[Add AppStore Link - several instances

-Check which Starter Apps will be updated and how to tell what version of MendixSSO they have
+Check which Starter Apps will be updated and how to tell what version of MendixSSO they have]{{% /todo %}}

-Update Screenshots - new App Name (realistic)]{{% /todo %}}

 The [MendixSSO module](https://appstore.home.mendix.com) enables your app users to sign in with their Mendix account when your app is deployed to the Mendix Cloud.